IntelRealSense/librealsense/wrappers/tensorflow/README.md

                                          feed_dict={image_tensor: image_expanded})
 ```

-Finally we will assign random persistent color to each detection class and draw a bounding box around the object.
+Finally, we will assign random persistent color to each detection class and draw a bounding box around the object.
 We filter out low confidence predictions using `score` output.

 ```py
 for idx in range(int(num)):